Lampropeltis calligaster (Harlan, 1827)

 Key Characters: Brownish back and sides marked with dark blotches; head not much wider than neck; back scales glossy smooth; anal plate not divided.

 Similar Species: Milksnake, Gray Ratsnake, Great Plains Ratsnake, Foxsnake.
-See the Key to Illinois Snakes for help with identification.
+See the Key to Snakes of Illinois for help with identification.

 Subspecies: Three subspecies are currently recognized with only one, Prairie Kingsnake, L. c. calligaster known from Illinois.